United Kingdom partnership law: Partnership Act 1890

 Section one of the 1890 Act defines partnership as ‘the relationship which subsists between persons carrying on a business in common with a view of profit.’
 This can come about by oral agreement, written document or conduct.
-The minimum membership is two and the maximum since 2002 is unlimited.
+The minimum membership is two, and the maximum since 2002 is unlimited.
 The provisions of the Partnership Act 1890 apply unless expressly or impliedly excluded by agreement of the partners.
-Each partner is entitled to participate in management, get an equal share of profit, an indemnity in respect of liabilities assumed in the course of business and the right to not be expelled by other partners.
+Each partner is entitled to participate in management, get an equal share of profit, an indemnity in respect of liabilities assumed in the course of business, and the right not to be expelled by other partners.
 A partnership ends on the death of a partner.
 A partner is jointly and severally liable for the debts of the others; there is no limited liability.

 Limited Partnerships Act 1907

 Only sleeping partners may have limited liability, and it must consist of at least one general partner and one limited partner.